 Is it Safe to Travel to North Korea?

-As long as you follow all the rules outlined to you before you enter North Korea, travel is ‘deemed safe’ in respect that you are never alone, never allowed to travel at your own will or allowed to travel outside of the designated areas where you are chaperoned by North Korean guides at all times.
-This means it is highly unlikely that you will affected by any serious crime or be the victim of it, nor witness any major situation taking place in the country at the time due to controlled nature of the visit.
+As long as you follow all the rules outlined to you before you enter North Korea, travel is ‘deemed safe’ in the respect that you are never alone, never allowed to travel at your own will or allowed to travel outside of the designated areas where North Korean guides chaperone you at all times.
+This means it is highly unlikely that you will be affected by any serious crime or be the victim of it, nor witness any major situation in the country at the time due to the controlled nature of the visit.

 What are the Tourism Rules for North Korea?
 10 Things to Know

-- The types of camera and lens sizes permitted for use in the country
+- The types of camera and lens size permitted for use in the country.

 - The kinds of pictures you are NOT allowed to take.
-Pictures of any form of construction, scenes which denote poverty and images of the military are not permitted.
-When in doubt as to the nature of what can and can’t be photographed, ask first.
+Pictures of any form of construction, scenes that denote poverty and images of the military are not permitted.
+When in doubt about the nature of what can and can’t be photographed, ask first.

 - To act positive, praise-worthy and keep any negative thoughts to yourself and not say anything derogatory out loud.
-It’s better to be submissive and accept the situation than be seen as trying to overturn it
+It’s better to be submissive and accept the situation than to be seen as trying to overturn it.

 My North Korea Experience